CupKido/Hokku-Discord-Bots/README.md

   ### Logging

-  The bot feature also has a async protected logging methods:
+  The bot feature also has an async protected logging methods:

   _log(meesage : str) - for logging logs related to the bot

   _log_guild(message : str, guild_id : int) - for logging logs that are about actions that are related to the guild. if log channel is set by an adming, all guild   logs       will be sent in it

+  # Loggers

+  Loggers are class that implement the ILogger abstract class, that can be added to the bot. when creating a logging method inside, make sure to use the "logging_function" decorator of the ILogger class, that makes sure to alert all observers about the log.

+  The "logging_function" takes one parameter of the "log_type" enum class, which as for now contains the values:
+  * system_log
+  * system_guild_log
+  * feature_log
+  * feature_guild_log

+  In addition, observers can be added to loggers with the "add_log_observer" method of "ILogger", that receives:
+  * logtype : log_type
+  * callback : function

   ### Existing features:
   * room opening - lets you to have a dynamic server